-Third, we illustrate the nature of bureaucratic incentives and how these can lead to divergence between the perceived and actual success of a program.
+What is perhaps even more striking is that the program was scaled up to over 600,000 schools even though it did not improve any ultimate outcome of interest.3 Our second contribution, is to shed light on the bureaucratic incentives that pushed the program to be scaled up despite lack of any impact.
 Specifically, our detailed qualitative interviews illustrate how paperwork and the appearance of activity may be an end in itself even when ultimate goals are unaffected (Gupta, 2012; Aiyar, Dongre, and Davis, 2015; Levy et al., 2018).
-Thus, the program was deemed a success by administrative metrics since there was a paper trail of assessments done and reports uploaded to prove it.
-This perception of success, may have contributed to the program's nationwide scale-up to over half a million schools, despite its lack of impact on outcomes (which would not have been known in the absence of our evaluations).
+Thus, despite lack of any impact on outcomes, the program was deemed a success by administrative metrics since there was a paper trail of assessments done and reports uploaded to prove it.

-More generally, our results provide a striking illustration of the phenomenon of "institutional isomorphism", whereby bureaucracies focus on copying the practices of counterparts that are perceived to be more successful, regardless of their actual effectiveness (DiMaggio and Powell, 1983; Pritchett, 2013).
-Such isomorphic mimicry may help to explain both the initial enthusiasm for the program and the subsequent scale up, despite a lack of any impact.
+Our combination of experimental program evaluation and qualitative interviews also provide a clear illustration of "institutional isomorphism", whereby bureaucracies focus on copying the practices of counterparts that are perceived to be more successful, regardless of their actual effectiveness (DiMaggio and Powell, 1983; Pritchett, 2013).
 As noted by DiMaggio and Powell (1983): "as an innovation spreads, a threshold is reached beyond which adoption provides legitimacy rather than improves performance."
+This phenomenon may explain both the initial enthusiasm for the program and the subsequent scale up, despite a lack of any impact.